bonny/WordPress-Simple-History/docs/readme.md

 ## Todo

-- [ ] Automattic deploy using GitHub Actions.
+- [x] Automattic deploy using GitHub Actions.
+- [ ] Add screenshots to for example custom logger doc.
 - [ ] Move all examples from examples file to inline docs and regenerate hooks docs.
 - [ ] Add link to Simple-History.com main site
 - [ ] Add syntax highlighting to documentation `apply_filters...` and examples.